Anatomy (film): Plot

-As Gretchen and Phil prepare to have sex in one of the morgue halls, Hein murders Phil in a jealous rage.
-He then injects Gretchen with poison, telling her that he will preserve her body.
-He is so absorbed in the work that he falls asleep without having disposed of Phil’s body.
+As Gretchen and her new boyfriend Phil prepare to have sex in one of the morgue halls, Hein murders Phil in a jealous rage.
+He then injects Gretchen with a blood-coagulating drug, telling her that he will preserve her body.
+He is so absorbed in the work that he falls asleep without having disposed of Phil's body.
 Hein hides it in the morgue and removes the head to prevent identification.
-When Paula tries to share her findings about the Society with Hein the next day, he menacingly tells her it's dangerous to know too much.
-Grombek reveals that her grandfather was a member, and that the drug he became famous for developing was the result of his experiments in Nazi concentration camps.
-She flees to the hospital to confront her grandfather, but is told that he has died.
+The next day, when Paula tries to share her findings about the Society, Hein menacingly tells her that it is dangerous to know too much.
+Grombek reveals that Paula's grandfather was a member of the Society, and that the drug which he became famous for developing was the result of his experiments in Nazi concentration camps.
+Paula flees to the hospital to confront her grandfather but is told that he has died.

 At the assembly of the Society, Hein expresses no remorse for the murders and defiantly accepts their punishment, slashing himself three times in the face.
 Grombek takes responsibility for the killings and leaves to call the authorities to arrest Hein.
 Later, while Paula destroys the diplomas granted to her grandfather, a crazed Hein kills Grombek in his house.
 Paula gets back to the school but is trapped by Hein and his accomplice, Ludwig.
-While they are preparing her for preservation, her bindings are partially cut by Casper.
-Paula gets loose, poisons Ludwig, and runs away until Hein strikes a high voltage cable and dies.
+While they are preparing her for preservation, Paula's bindings are partially cut by Casper.
+She gets loose, poisons Ludwig, and runs away until Hein strikes a high voltage cable and dies.
 Casper and Paula then escape together.

-Halfway through the end credits, a sequence shows two of Paula's classmates praising Hein's abilities in dissection and preservation, discussing Grombek's imminent replacement, and how in their respective practices they will keep a low profile while experimenting for the Anti-Hippocratic Society.
+In a mid-credits scene, two of Paula's classmates praise Hein's abilities in dissection and preservation, discuss Grombek's imminent replacement, and how they will keep a low profile in their respective practices while experimenting for the Anti-Hippocratic Society.